julieboisard/2022_Python_bioinformatics/README.md

 Once inside, you are on the ‘second floor’ (floor 2), turn left to access the D house.
 [Here](https://maps.app.goo.gl/GDTBdNb1kQpW2FDo8) is a map.

 One day, we'll meet at the Ecologihuset, in the Raggmossan room.
-[Here](https://www.google.com/maps/@55.7136974,13.2079739,18.33z) and [here](https://www.cec.lu.se/sv/sites/cec.lu.se.sv/files/2020-09/Kurssalar%20Ekologihuset.pdf) re maps to find the room (top corner right in the Tundra building).
+[Here](https://www.google.com/maps/@55.7136974,13.2079739,18.33z) and [here](https://www.cec.lu.se/sv/sites/cec.lu.se.sv/files/2020-09/Kurssalar%20Ekologihuset.pdf) are maps to find the room (top corner right in the Tundra building).

 Date, time and room: